4 ideas for creating a seamless handoff from sales to customer success

 To encourage open and regular communication between departments, try resources that connect employees on a more personal level.

-Most companies already utilize an internal messaging system, like Slack, to stay in touch.
+Most companies already use an internal messaging system, like Slack, to stay in touch.
 Use apps like Donut encourage inter-office collaboration by randomly assigning two people to touch base.

 Make communication a goal for sales and success department heads.
 Establishing a baseline for quality communication across teams can help keep you on track.